How to run a simulation

 }

-You may add information at the individual level or at the group entity level:
+Information that can be added at the individual level or at the group entity level:

 • known variable values,